BlinkID/blinkid-android/README.md

 The package contains Android Archive (AAR) that contains everything you need to use _BlinkID_ library.
 Besides AAR, package also contains a demo project that contains following modules:

- - BlinkIDDemo module demonstrates quick and simple integration of _BlinkID_ library
+- _BlinkIDDemo_ module demonstrates quick and simple integration of _BlinkID_ library
- - BlinkIDDemoCustomUI demonstrates advanced integration within custom scan activity
+- _BlinkIDDemoCustomUI_ demonstrates advanced integration within custom scan activity
- - BlinkIDDirectApiDemo module demonstrates integration of _BlinkID_ library without camera management
+- _BlinkIDDemoCustomSegmentScan_ demonstrates advanced integration of SegmentScan feature within custom scan activity.
+It also demonstrates how to perform generic OCR of full camera frame, how to draw OCR results on screen and how to obtain [OcrResult](https://blinkocr.github.io/blinkocr-android/com/microblink/results/ocr/OcrResult.html) object for further processing.
+- _BlinkIDDirectApiDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

-_BlinkID_ is supported on Android SDK version 10 (Android 2.3) or later.
+_BlinkID_ is supported on Android SDK version 10 (Android 2.3.3) or later.

+The library contains several activities that are responsible for camera control and recognition:

+- `ScanCard` is designed for scanning ID documents, passports and driver licenses (both UK and US)
+- `Pdf417ScanActivity` is designed for scanning barcodes
+- `BlinkOCRActivity` is specifically designed for segment scanning.
+Unlike other activities, `BlinkOCRActivity` does not extend `BaseScanActivity`, so it requires a bit different initialization parameters.
+Please see _BlinkIDDemo_ app for example and read [section about customizing `BlinkOCRActivity`](#segmentScanActivityCustomization).

-The library contains one activity: `ScanCard`.
-It is responsible for camera control and recognition.
-If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
+For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).

 # <a name="quickStart"></a> Quick Start